Localization of 3d $\mathcal{N}=2$ Supersymmetric Theories on $S^1 \times D^2$: The BPS boundary interactions on the torus

-(ii) One treats the gauge degrees of freedom as physical fields on the boundary and couples them with a chiral gauged WZW model.
-We first explain the choice (i).
-The gauge non-invariant term of $S_{CS}+S_{b.CS}$ is compensated by gauge anomalies from the boundary $\mN=(0,2)$ (chiral and Fermi) multiplets when the following condition is satisfied: \bel \kappa \mathrm{Tr}_{\Box} (T^a T^b) =\sum_{m:\text{chiral}}\mathrm{Tr}_{\mathcal{R}_m} (T^a T^b) - \sum_{n:\text{Fermi}}\mathrm{Tr}_{{\mathcal{R}}_n} (T^a T^b) . \ee The left hand side comes from an infinitesimal gauge transformation of $S_{CS}+S_{b.CS}$.
-In the right hand side, $\mathrm{Tr}_{\mathcal{R}_m} (T^a T^b), (\mathrm{Tr}_ {{\mathcal{R} }_n} (T^a T^b) ) $ comes respectively from the gauge anomaly coefficient of the chiral (Fermi) multiplet with the representation $\mathcal{R}_m, ({\mathcal{R}}_n)$.
+\item[(ii)] One treats the gauge degrees of freedom as physical fields on the boundary and couples them with a chiral gauged WZW model. \end{itemize} We first explain the choice (i).
+The gauge non-invariant term of $S_{CS}+S_{b.CS}$ is compensated by gauge anomalies from the boundary $\mN=(0,2)$ chiral and Fermi multiplets when the following condition is satisfied: \bel \kappa \mathrm{Tr} (T^a T^b) =\sum_{m:\text{chiral}}\mathrm{Tr}_{\mathcal{R}_m} (T^a T^b) - \sum_{n:\text{Fermi}}\mathrm{Tr}_{{\mathcal{R}}_n} (T^a T^b) . \ee The left hand side comes from an infinitesimal gauge transformation of $S_{CS}+S_{b.CS}$ and the symbol ``$\mathrm{Tr}$'' denotes the trace over the Lie algebra of $G$.
+In the right hand side, $\mathrm{Tr}_{\mathcal{R}_m} (T^a T^b)$, (resp. $\mathrm{Tr}_ {{\mathcal{R} }_n} (T^a T^b)$ ) comes from the gauge anomaly coefficient of the chiral (resp.
+Fermi) multiplet in the representation $\mathcal{R}_m$, (resp. ${\mathcal{R}}_n$).
+The sums $\sum_{m:\text{chiral}}$ and $\sum_{n:\text{Fermi}}$ run over the number of boundary chiral and Fermi multiplets, respectively.
 It means the classical gauge anomaly (the left hand side) and the one-loop gauge anomalies (the right hand side) cancel each other.
-This type of cancellation was considered in the context of an $\mathcal{N}=(0,2)$ gauged WZW model \cite{Berglund:1995dv}.
+This type of cancellation was also considered in the context of an $\mathcal{N}=(0,2)$ gauged WZW model \cite{Berglund:1995dv}.

-But there is a subtle point; in the case of $\mathcal{N}=2$ theories in three dimensions, the bare Chern-Simons level is shifted by one-loop effect of dynamical fermions.
-In two dimensions, it is known that the gauge field acquires some mass term by the quantum effect \cite{Schwinger:1962tp} and the coefficient of the boundary Chern-Simons term is also shifted by effects of fermion loops.
-Then left hand side of (\ref{treeanomaly}) is expected to be replaced by some effective Chern-Simons level.
-We will revisit this problem in section \ref{Holomorphicblock}.
+But there is a subtle point; in the case of $\mathcal{N}=2$ theories in three dimensions, the bare Chern-Simons level is shifted by one-loop effects of 3d dynamical fermions.
+This implies that the coefficient of the boundary term, i.e., the mass term of the 2d gauge field is also shifted.
+In two dimensions, it is known that the gauge field acquires a mass term by the quantum effect \cite{Schwinger:1962tp} and the coefficient of the boundary Chern-Simons term is also shifted by the one-loop effects of 2d fermions.
+Then the left hand side of (\ref{treeanomaly}) is expected to be replaced by some effective Chern-Simons level.
+We will observe how this level shift appears in the context of the localization computation in section \ref{Holomorphicblock}.